Taking Responsibility is the Key to Greater Freedom

 Responsibility can be a tough bedfellow.
-Today in a couple of separate encounters, one with a 14-year-old girl and the other with a 40-year-old man, I heard how they had recently experienced difficult times in their lives.
-What both had in common was they blamed others for their plight.
-The common theme was ”If only x had done y then z, and I would be ok”.
+Today, in two separate encounters, one with a 14-year-old girl and the other with a 40-year-old man, I heard about their recent experiences of difficult times in their lives.
+What both had in common was that they blamed others for their plight.
+The common theme was ”If only x had done y, then z, and I would be ok”.

-I watched this dynamic without judgement.
-I too had taken such a position for a very long time.
-Also, I felt a little saddened because I realised nothing could be changed permanently until they realised there was another way of seeing their situation now and in the future.
+I watched this dynamic without judgment.
+I, too, had taken such a position for a very long time.
+Also, I felt a little saddened because I realised that nothing could be changed permanently until they realised there was another way of seeing their situation, both now and in the future.

 The Neuroscience of Taking Responsibility

-The neuroscience of responsibility-taking underlines the critical relationship between our brain function and personal accountability.
+The neuroscience of responsibility-taking highlights the crucial connection between our brain function and personal accountability.
 When an individual accepts responsibility for their actions, decisions, or circumstances, several key regions of the brain are actively engaged.
 Notably, the prefrontal cortex, the executive functioning centre responsible for decision-making, problem-solving, and self-regulation, plays an integral role.
 Research suggests that the more an individual practices responsibility-taking, the more neural connections are formed in the prefrontal cortex, thereby strengthening this executive function over time (Aron et al., 2004).

 Simultaneously, accepting responsibility engages our emotional centres, primarily the amygdala, which helps to process emotional reactions, and the anterior cingulate cortex, which aids in understanding and evaluating our own and others’ emotions.
 An individual who routinely takes responsibility may be better equipped to manage emotional responses effectively, leading to improved emotional intelligence and resilience (Davidson, Jackson, and Kalin, 2000).